Jehovah's Witnesses' handling of child sexual abuse: Questioning the victim

-Victims of abuse are required to provide details of their abuse to a group of male elders, which may cause additional trauma; In 2018, the policy was updated to specify that a victim may provide details of the abuse in writing rather than verbally.
-A victim may bring a confidant for support when approaching elders to present a case of abuse verbally.
-Elders are directed that a victim must not be required to face their abuser to present an accusation, however adult victims may do so if they wish.
+A Watch Tower Society representative testified that the organization does not consider itself responsible for the "physical protection" of children in the community.
+Victims of abuse are required to provide details of their abuse to a group of male elders, which may cause additional trauma; Elders are directed that a victim must not be required to face their abuser to present an accusation, however, adult victims may do so if they wish.